-Since the curriculum is always getting loaded down with purely inherited traditional matter and with subjects which represent mainly the energy of some influential person or group of persons in behalf of something dear to them, it requires constant inspection, criticism, and revision to make sure it is accomplishing its purpose.44
+Since the curriculum is always getting loaded down with purely inherited traditional matter and with subjects which represent mainly the energy of some influential person or group of persons in behalf of something dear to them, it requires constant inspection, criticism, and revision to make sure it is accomplishing its purpose.4%

 The worth of the curriculum is measured to "the extent to which (it is) animated by a social spirit."
-For the curriculum should "present situations where problems are relevant to the problems of living together, and where observation and information are calculated to develop social insight and interest."
-Thus many modern educational theorists have one remedy which they are always proposing as the solution to all educational ills and that is: change the curriculum by either adding to it or subtracting from it.
+45 For the curriculum should "present situations where problems are relevant to the problems of living together, and where observation and information are calculated to develop social insight and interest."
+46 Thus many modern educational theorists have one remedy which they are always proposing as the solution to all educational ills and that is: change the curriculum by either adding to it or subtracting from it.
 Nothing is stable; all truth is relative.
 Thus we have the "comprehensive high school" proposed and urged "for as the curriculum is narrowed, so is the opportunity for a meaningful program."
-And this socalled meaningful program involves "the teacher (who) sits on the same level as the student, discussing the truth as it appears to each.
-The individual adjustment which each makes to the truth is then uppermost, and as the teacher examines, he can also be examined."
-48
+47 And this so-